maros/Zway-WeatherUnderground/README.md

 it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+Parts of the barometer icon are from (http://www.flaticon.com/authors/yannick) , licensed under the Creative Commons 3.0 license.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of